Meseira/cirdan/README.md

 Install
 -------

-Use the famous triptych `./configure`, `make` and `make install`
+Use the famous triptych `./configure`, `make` and `make install`.

 Configure
 ---------

 The main configuration file is `cirdan.conf` that is located in `/usr/local/etc/cirdan` by default.
-Before creating any container, you should tweak it to fit your needs.
+Before creating any container, you should really tweak it.
 Please, read the comments to set the variables according to your needs.

 Issues
 ------